 3.1.
 Non-Payroll Cost-Transfer Request Form (ORSPA 510)

 3.2.
 In Workday, use the “Find Journal Lines Report” to look up the transactions in the “Actuals” ledger.
 Export the results to a printable PDF file.
-Highlight the transactions you want to transfer.
+Highlight the transactions being transferred.

 Note: Intra-Award Adjustments requested via an Accounting Journal will route to AMT for approval

-Payroll Redistributions for FY18 will need to follow a different process as these cannot be initiated in PeopleSoft.
+Payroll Redistributions for FY18 and prior will need to follow a different process as these cannot be initiated in PeopleSoft.
 Instead, units will need to: